threecuptea/spark2_emr/README.md

       The most heavy stage of ALS cycles has 42 stages.
 That's why I chose 40 for both parallelism and shuffle partitions.
       I did try 60 parallism and process in 16 minute

    f.
-Prior to this choice,  I tried 3 m3.xlarge which has 8 vcores and 11520MB disk space.
+Prior to this choice,  I tried 3 m3.xlarge which has 8 vcores and 11520MB based upon yarn-site,xml.
 I got 22 minutes from
       3 executors (1 executor each node) x 5 cores per executor and 23 minutes from 5 executors (2 + 2 + 1, 1 is for the driver node) x 4 cores per executor.
 Notice that I used 3 m3.xlarge but 2 m3.2xlarge.
       No additional cost occure by upgrading to m3.2xlarge.
 The major improvements are on most heavy stage of ALS cycle which dropped from 1.6 - 1.9 minute to 55-60 seconds and two joins at final stages due to better computing power.
-MovieLensALS is CPU dominant application.  c.4xlarge also has vcore 16 and 23040gb and better computing power. processor and each has 8 cores.
+MovieLensALS is CPU dominant application.  c3.4xlarge also has vcore 16 and 23040gb and better computing power.
       It can finish in 11 minute.
-It reduces to 33-38-43 sec.
-However, However, it is 1.5 costly; $0.140/hr vs. $0.210/hr.
+It reduces  most heavy stage of ALS cycle to 38-43 sec.
+      However, it is 1.5 times costly; m3.2xlarge: 0.140/hr vs. c3.4xlarge:$0.210/hr.
 I got the following information from ResourceManager console when I use m3.2xlarge which make very good use of memory and cores.

                         Memory used     Memory avail.
 Core used     Core avail. driver        21.44GB        1.06GB           16 cores      0 core